SochaDev/sochadev.github.io/_includes/bios.md

 years Matt participated in the Summer of Code program as a student mentor.
-After spending a few years working in the academic world, Matt joined Our Hometown, a small web development company that develops and hosts websites for newspapers from all over the U.S. Matt led the company's migration of 200 customer sites to Drupal.
+After spending a few years working in the academic world, Matt joined Our Hometown, a small web development company that develops and hosts websites for newspapers from all over the U.S. Matt led the company\'s migration of 200 customer sites to Drupal.

 ### Drew Deering